TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 As a result, the rules are pretty simple.
 For each language, create a program that writes the string "Hello, World!" to standard output.
 Ideally, the solution should be as simple as possible.

+### Fizz Buzz Rules

+Fizz Buzz is a typical interview question which tests the developers knowledge of flow control and operators.
+For the purposes of this repository, the following rules apply:

+> Write a program that prints the numbers 1 to 100.
+However, for multiples of three,
+> print "Fizz" instead of the number.
+Meanwhile, for multiples of five, print "Buzz"
+> instead of the number.
+For numbers which are multiples of both three and five,
+> print "FizzBuzz"

+I was tempted to open this up such that the user could supply any number, but I think we get plenty of IO with some of the other projects in this repo.

 ### Reverse a String Rules